 Along with Horticultural Therapy, the program offers arts and crafts, woodworking, board and card games, music and sing along.
-The program organizes the annual, Saint Ann’s Plant Sale as a means of fundraising.
-The sale is held every April consisting of a variety of annuals, perennials and bedding plants all cultivated by the program.
 As well the woodworking shop and arts program produce garden paraphernalia such as bean trestles and mason bee house.
 The Saint Ann’s Garden Club is run by two staff and a number of fabulous volunteers.

 SAGC is partially funded through the Vancouver Island Health Authority.
 Other funding is found through fundraising efforts and events of Providence Farm, generous donations from the local community, grants from foundations and user fees.
 User fees are $10 per day.